onnx/onnx-tensorflow/doc/CLI.md

                         and AveragePool ops. (from onnx_tf.backend.prepare)

 frontend arguments (tf -> onnx):
+  --output OUTPUT       List of string or a string specifying the name of the
+                        output graph node. (from
+                        onnx_tf.frontend.tensorflow_graph_to_onnx_model)
+  --opset OPSET         Opset version number, list or tuple.
+Default is 0
+                        means using latest version with domain ''.
+List or tuple items should be (str domain, int version number). (from
+                        onnx_tf.frontend.tensorflow_graph_to_onnx_model)
   --ignore_unimplemented IGNORE_UNIMPLEMENTED
                         Convert to ONNX model and ignore all the operators that are not currently supported by onnx-tensorflow.